Categorical perception: Learned categorical perception

 The Lane/Lawrence demonstrations, lately replicated and extended by Goldstone (1994), showed that CP can be induced by learning alone.
 There are also the countless categories cataloged in our dictionaries that, according to categorical perception, are unlikely to be inborn.
 Nativist theorists such as Fodor [1983] have sometimes seemed to suggest that all of our categories are inborn.
 There are recent demonstrations that, although the primary color and speech categories may be inborn, their boundaries can be modified or even lost as a result of learning, and weaker secondary boundaries can be generated by learning alone.

-In the case of innate CP, our categorically biased sensory detectors pick out their prepared color and speech-sound categories far more readily and reliably than if our perception had been continuous.
+In the case of innate CP, categorically biased sensory detectors pick out their prepared color and speech-sound categories more readily and reliably than if perception had been continuous.

 Learning is a cognitive process that results in a relatively permanent change in behavior.
 Learning can influence perceptual processing.
 Learning influences perceptual processing by altering the way in which an individual perceives a given stimulus based on prior experience or knowledge.
 This means that the way something is perceived is changed by how it was seen, observed, or experienced before.
 The effects of learning can be studied in categorical perception by looking at the processes involved.